dimastro/docker-kaldi-gstreamer-server/README.md

 Get the image
 -------------

-* Pull the image from Docker Hub (~ 900MB):

-`docker pull jcsilva/docker-kaldi-gstreamer-server`

-* Or you may build your own image (requires git):
+* Build your own image (requires git):

-`docker build -t kaldi-gstreamer-server:1.0 https://github.com/jcsilva/docker-kaldi-gstreamer-server.git`
+`docker build -t kaldi-gstreamer-server:1.0 https://github.com/dimastro/docker-kaldi-gstreamer-server.git`

-In the next sections I'll assume you pulled the image from Docker Hub.
-If you have built your own image, simply change *jcsilva/docker-kaldi-gstreamer-server:latest* by your image name when appropriate.

 How to use